The term “geriatric syndrome” characterizes common health conditions occurring in older adults affecting functionality and quality of life.

 Other chronic health conditions can cause sleep problems; however, it is also a normal part of aging.

 According to the Journal of the American Geriatrics Society, as many as 50% of older adults report trouble sleeping.
-Talk to a healthcare provider to identify the cause and best management strategy to improve sleep.
-I write in detail about insomnia in older adults here.

 Delirium is considered a medical emergency.
 It is essential to seek medical attention immediately at the first sign of sudden changes in mental functioning.